raulfloresp/Mexico-COVID-19/README.md

 - ```IRAG_Test```: is the total number of samples from random patients(°°°) whose sample was tested for SARS-CoV-2.
 (Reported in the CTD from February 25 onwards, announced on February 23.)
 - ```Tested_total```: is the total number of tests done in the country, according to official data.
 (Sum of the ```Pos```, ```Susp_rep```, ```Neg_rep``` and ```IRAG_Test``` columns.)
 - ```Recovered```: is the total number of confirmed recovered cases in the country.
 (Sum of the ```EDO_R``` columns.)
+- ```Deceased```: is the total number of confirmed deceased cases in the country.
+(Sum of the ```EDO_D``` columns.)

 (°) A confirmed case consists in a patient whose sample tested positive for SARS-CoV-2.
 (It isn't fully clear in the official data if these numbers contain asymptomatic carriers (*portadores*) mentioned in the CTD.
 The increase in the numbers (and that the first carrier was listed in the official case list) suggests the numbers do reflect the mentioned carriers.)

 (°°) A recovered case consists in a patient that no longer displays symptoms and whose second sample has tested negative for SARS-CoV-2.

 (°°°) Non-suspicious patients for COVID-19 (i.e. that visited a country with active community transmission and present symptoms or that are contacts of patients with COVID-19) with acute respiratory illness with unknown etiology randomly screened for SARS-CoV-2.

 ### Notes:

 - Suspect cases have been presented by state, however, from February 29 until March 13, we don't have the tables in which they are detailed.
+- The count of local cases differs from the official one in one because in some of the CTD a patient is registered as "Contacto/Cuba" or "Contacto".
+We report them as "Contact" (local) in this database.

 Any contribution is welcome!
 Contact: carranco[dot]sga[at]ciencias[dot]unam[dot]mx